Openmesh-Network/openmesh-collectors/README.md

 - [Schemas](#schemas)

 ## Background
 This repository hosts the codebase for L3 Atom's exchange collectors -- Python processes which connect to cryptocurrency exchanges via Websocket and continuously collect market data from them.
 The collected data is processed in a cloud-native data lake, which will be made available to the public.
-It works by connecting to a variety of different market data APIs, sending that raw data over Kafka to another process which standardises it into consistent schemas, publishing that back into Kafka topics separated by event type.
+It works by connecting to a variety of different market data APIs / blockchains, sending that raw data over Kafka to another process which standardises it into consistent schemas, and then publishing that back into Kafka topics separated by event type.

 ## Setup
 Clone the repository and install the necessary dependencies with `pip`.
 This project relies on Kafka for messaging, so if you want to run it locally, you're going to have to set up Kafka.
 There are many ways to do so -- the easiest we've found is to follow [confluent's guide](https://docs.confluent.io/confluent-cli/current/install.html) to quickly get a cluster up and running.
 If you want to use the stream processing component of L3 Atom, you'll also have to set up Schema Registry and the necessary [Avro schemas](#schemas) so that the stream processing layer knows how to SerDe data.
 Installing Confluent also installs Schema Registry, so you can set it up there.